apache/trafficcontrol/docs/source/development/traffic_ops.rst

 	reset
 		Creates the user defined for the current environment, drops the database for the current environment, creates a new one, loads the schema into it, and runs a single migration on it seed
 		Executes the SQL statements from the ``app/db/seeds.sql`` file for loading static data.
-This command is not supported when using the ``--trafficvault`` option show_users
+This command is not supported when using the ``--trafficvault`` option.
+The seed data is constructed under the assumption all migrations for the release have been run, so ``migrate``/\ ``upgrade`` *must* be run first. show_users
 		Displays a list of all users registered with the PostgreSQL server status
 		Deprecated, ``status`` is now an alias for ``dbversion`` and will be removed in a future Traffic Control release. upgrade
-		Performs a migration on the database for the current environment, then seeds it and patches it using the SQL statements from the ``app/db/patches.sql`` file
+		Performs a migration on the database for the current environment, then patches it using the SQL statements from the :atc-file:`traffic_ops/app/db/patches.sql` file.

 .. code-block:: bash
 	:caption: Example Usage